-If you want to increase your brand awareness as well as remind your prospects of your offer, running video ads will definitely help.
+If you want to remind recent website visitors about your offer, running video ads will help.
 Some videos show on YouTube while others show on the Display network (meaning, your videos can appear on other sites.)

 Tease, Amplify, Echo (3 videos).
 This sequence is composed of 3 videos.
 You start with a 6-second video to tease the audience.
 Then, you amplify your message with a longer video that explains your offer.
 After that, you end with a 6-second ad to reinforce your message and nudge viewers to take action.